Jeremy-Huff-Author/Jeremy-Huff-Author.github.io/blog/posts/my-writing-toolbox/index.md

 - Editing Support: Developmental editing, copy editing, proofreading, fact checking, and even sensitivity reading While I sometimes explore line-level editing suggestions, I never copy/paste rewritten text.
 All edits are manually reviewed and applied, ensuring my voice remains intact.

 If I could afford to hire humans for this work, I would.
-For now, I’m grateful for the help—even if it comes from a silicon-based assistant.
+For now, I’m grateful for the help.

 ### AI Tools I Use